chrisvasqm/api-music/README.md

 - Install all the dependencies with `npm install`.
 - Run all `Drizzle` migrations with `npm run generate`.
 - Start up the server with `npm run dev`

+## Trying it out

+After you have setup the project on your local machine, download Postman and head over to [this](https://www.postman.com/dark-sunset-399073/workspace/music-api) Workspace.